DHTMLX/scheduler-docs/data/templates.md

 --------------------------------------
 The library provides a special extension **ext/dhtmlxscheduler_html_templates.js** that allows defining templates as an HTML code.

-Once you include the extesnion file on the page you may specify templates as in:
+Once you include the extension file on the page you may specify templates as in:

 ~~~js
 //with 'ext/dhtmlxscheduler_html_templates.js' you can use